 - Describe the main components and issues in the organization and payment methods for health services delivery.

 The curriculum for the MPH programs are offered to post baccalaureate students who seek competency in analytic, research, and programmatic skills in their chosen area of study (Environmental Health Sciences, Epidemiology, Epidemiology/Biostatistics, Health & Social Behavior, Health Policy & Management, Infectious Diseases & Vaccinology, Interdisciplinary, Maternal & Child Health, and Public Health Nutrition).

-The 1-year MPH requires completion of a master’s paper that fulfills the comprehensive examination requirement for the School of Public Health.
+The 11 month MPH requires completion of a master’s paper that fulfills the comprehensive examination requirement for the School of Public Health.
 The two-year MPH requires completion of a capstone project as well as a 3-month supervised summer field study.
 The course PH HLTH 297 (Field Study in Public Health) must be taken in Fall of the second year, following the summer field study.

 Note: Modifications in program requirements and course offerings may occur from year to year.